5. Unacceptable behaviour

-Sexual harassment is unlawful and will not be tolerated by the University in workplace and study environments.
+Sexual assault and sexual harassment are unlawful and will not be tolerated by the University in our workplace and study environments.

 The ‘workplace’ can extend beyond the University campus.
-For example, sexual harassment in employment can also occur outside working hours where employees are in proximity to each other as a result of a connection with work, such as a conference or work sponsored event.
+For example, sexual assault or harassment in employment can also occur outside working hours where employees are in proximity to each other as a result of a connection with work, such as a conference or work sponsored event.

-Likewise sexual harassment can occur in any study related location including the classroom, at conferences, field trips and excursions.
-It can occur remotely, for example through emails, texts and social media.
+Likewise sexual assault and harassment can occur in any study related location including the classroom, at conferences, field trips and excursions.
+Sexual harassment can occur remotely, for example through emails, texts and social media.

-Anyone who believes that they are being or have been sexually harassed is encouraged to come forward.
-Responsible staff should take all reasonable steps to prevent sexual harassment and appropriately manage concerns and complaints.
-Adverse action or reprisal should not be taken against a person who raises a sexual harassment issue or concern.
+Anyone who believes that they have been sexually assaulted or harassed is encouraged to come forward.
+Responsible staff should take all reasonable steps to prevent sexual assaulted or harassment and appropriately manage concerns and complaints.
+Adverse action or reprisal should not be taken against a person who raises a sexual assaulted or harassment issue or concern.

 It is important to recognise that forms of behaviour that may initially appear mild or trivial can constitute sexual harassment, particularly in relationships of differing power or status such as a staff member and a student or a manager and an employee.